benediktschulz/paper_pp_wind_gusts/README.md

 ## Code

+Due to the fact that the data cannot be publicly distributed, we supply the code used for data processing, postprocessing and evaluation.
+The routines for calling these functions are not supplied.
-Each R-file includes functions that can be applied to data of the desired format.
+Each of the R-files includes functions that can be applied to data of the desired format.

 | File | Description |
 | ---- | ----------- |